rccordell/feeling-responsive/pages/schedule.md

 Read:

++ Ellen Cushman, "'We're Taking the Genius of Sequoyah into This Century': The Cherokee Syllabary, Peoplehood, and Perseverance"
 + Articles about the [Victoria Press](https://en.wikipedia.org/wiki/Victoria_Press)
   + M. M. H., "A Ramble with Mrs. Grundy: A Visit to the Victoria Printing Press," *English Woman's Journal* (1860)
   + "The Victoria Press," *Illustrated London News* (15 June 1861)